codyleyhan/court/frontend/docs/Components.md

 ### `showRemoveIcon`

-Displays an dismiss icon on the right of the component
+Displays a dismiss icon on the right of the component

 type: `bool`